Programming-Contest-Foundation/pcf.community/content/wiki/domains.md

 menu: "main"
 layout: single
 ---
-The PCF is commonly involved with two larger contest.
+The PCF is commonly involved with two larger contests.
 The domains for these are `bapc.eu` and `nwerc.eu`.
 Listed below are guidelines on how to work with them and how to request changes.

 For this description we take `bapc.eu` as the example domain.
 Any other domain can be substituted.
 The PCF can help with setting up with both a website and emailing.

 ## Setting up a website

-It is recommended to host the website at `<year>.bacp.eu` as its canonical location.
+It is recommended to host the website at `<year>.bapc.eu` as its canonical location.
 This ensures that older websites remain available and that `<year>`'s website will remain available in the future.
 Make `bapc.eu` and `www.bapc.eu` a redirect to `<year>.bapc.eu`.

 Other relevant domainnames could be:
-- `judge.bapc.eu` for the jury to be used for Call For Problems(currently in use)
+- `jury.bapc.eu` for the jury to be used for Call For Problems (currently in use)
 - `scoreboard.bapc.eu` for hosting the public scoreboard
 - `open.bapc.eu` for hosting an open, public contest